wilsonrocks/dreadit-frontend/README.md

 It also leverages Moment.js and Bulma and Font-Awesome for Styling.

-## Limitations
+## Extra Info
-There is currently no user identification or authentication - creating a comment or an article assigns a random user from the database as author.
+Creating a comment or an article assigns a random user from the database as author.